-- (b) the declared disease is a chemical residue that is a contaminant over the prescribed concentration level for the residue; and - (c) immediately before the commencement, the declaration is still in force.

-- (a) the emergency disease declaration is taken to be a regulation made under section 503(2)(e); and - (b) the declared disease is taken to be a contaminant in an amount more than the maximum acceptable level in a carrier.

-- (a) the chief executive has under the amended Act, section 96 made an emergency quarantine declaration; and - (b) the declared disease or other thing identified in the declaration as the reason for making the declaration is a chemical residue that is a contaminant over the prescribed concentration level for the residue; and - (c) immediately before the commencement, the emergency quarantine declaration is still in force.

-- (a) the emergency quarantine declaration- - (i) is taken to be a biosecurity emergency order made by the chief executive under section 113; and - (ii) continues to have effect for the period it would have had effect under the amended Act, section 96; and - (b) the area quarantined under the declaration is taken to be the biosecurity emergency area for the biosecurity emergency order; and - (c) the declared disease or other thing identified in the declaration is taken to be biosecurity matter associated with the biosecurity event that is the subject of the biosecurity emergency order.
+- (b) the declared disease is a chemical residue that is a contaminant over the prescribed concentration level for the residue; and - (c) immediately before the commencement, the declaration is still in force. - (2) On the commencement- - (a) the emergency disease declaration is taken to be a regulation made under section 503(2)(e); and - (b) the declared disease is taken to be a contaminant in an amount more than the maximum acceptable level in a carrier. - (3) Subsection (4) applies if- - (a) the chief executive has under the amended Act, section 96 made an emergency quarantine declaration; and - (b) the declared disease or other thing identified in the declaration as the reason for making the declaration is a chemical residue that is a contaminant over the prescribed concentration level for the residue; and - (c) immediately before the commencement, the emergency quarantine declaration is still in force. - (4) On the commencement- - (a) the emergency quarantine declaration- - (i) is taken to be a biosecurity emergency order made by the chief executive under section 113; and - (ii) continues to have effect for the period it would have had effect under the amended Act, section 96; and - (b) the area quarantined under the declaration is taken to be the biosecurity emergency area for the biosecurity emergency order; and - (c) the declared disease or other thing identified in the declaration is taken to be biosecurity matter associated with the biosecurity event that is the subject of the biosecurity emergency order.